Your Questions Answered: What Exercise Actually Does To Your Bust

 - Make posture correction a priority through upper back strengthening

-- Include moderate chest training (2-3 times per week) focusing on upper chest
+- Include moderate chest training (2–3 times per week), focusing on upper chest incline movements.

-- Maintain skin health through hydration, nutrition, and appropriate skincare to support elasticity
+- Maintain skin health through hydration and nutrition to support elasticity.

-- Keep body fat at a moderate level—too low and you risk excessive volume loss; too high and you don't see muscle definition benefits
+- Keep body fat at a moderate level — too low risks excessive volume loss; too high and you don't see muscle definition benefits.

 The Balanced Approach: Full-Body Strength Training